spaceballone/swagger-test/docs/overview.md

   "EnvelopeId": "UNIQUE-ENVELOPE-ID"
 }
 ```
-Repeat Step 2, utilizing the same 60-min token, to submit
+If you receive a successful response, repeat Step 2, utilizing the same 60-min token, to submit
 additional record(s).

 **Make sure to screenshot and copy the SUCCESS response